Throughout history, churches and denominations have perpetuated a small view of the Body of Christ. ♦

 And He wants a unified Big Church or collection of little Churches in neighborhoods, towns, cities, regions, states, nations and the world all unified under Him and the authority of the Word of God through His Spirit.
 Where He and His Bride (Big Church, Revelation 21:1-3) under the authority of her husband (Christ) are unified and connected.
 This like a Body (Romans 12:5) connected, unified under the head of the Church, Jesus.
 Two clear metaphors: husband/wife and a body.
 And yet it is simply man’s sin, selfishness, pettiness, pride, ego that separates and allows us to grow in power and money to perpetuate our own agendas, not out of love of God, but out of love of our own distinctions and self-interests.

 Woe to the Church

 So here we are again.
 Big Church, little church.
 Let the walls come down in unity so that we not be at war with one another but rather may we come together as a Body.
 Now look at your church.
-Is your church acting in isolation or acting in unity for the Body that is, yes, fundamental in its upholding of the Word of God and the Truth that is in Scripture.
+Is your church a thriving, Bible-teaching, Spirit-led little Church acting in unity with the greater Body that is, yes, fundamental in its upholding of the Word of God and the Truth that is in Scripture?
 Woe to any church that injects teachings and practices that differ from the Word of God.
 They will be broken off from the Body as they do not know Jesus who is its head.
-May the Church be unified as the Church of the Bible, of Scripture, that teaches its tenants and follows its ways.
+May your church of believers, as part of the greater Church, be unified as the Church of the Bible, of Scripture, that teaches its tenants and follows its ways.

 Are you functioning in the Big Church or the Little Church?